Network Geometry: Hyperbolic geometry of network latent spaces

 In this ensemble, edges are fermions with energies

-where $f(x_{ij})$ can be any non-decreasing function of distances between nodes on the circle, $\beta$ is the inverse of the temperature fixing the average energy of the networks, and $\mu$ the chemical potential controlling the expected number of particles-edges.
-A choice of $f(x)$ defines network properties in the ensemble.
-However, only if $f(x) \propto \ln{x}$ and $\beta \in(1,2)$, the networks are sparse small worlds and have non-vanishing clustering at the same time~\cite{Boguna:2019a}.\\
+where $f(x_{ij})$ can be any function of distances $x_{ij}$ between nodes on the circle, $\beta$ is the inverse of the temperature fixing the average energy, and $\mu$ is the chemical potential controlling the expected number of particles-edges and thus the average degree.\\ A choice of $f(x)$ defines network properties in the ensemble, and it was shown in~\cite{boguna2020small} that the {\it necessary and sufficient} conditions for networks in the model to be sparse small-worlds with non-vanishing clustering, are $f(x) \propto \ln{x}$ and $\beta \in(1,2)$.
+More precisely, if $f(x) \propto \ln{x}$, then clustering in the $n\to\infty$ limit is zero for $\beta\leq1$, but an increasing positive function of $\beta>1$, while networks are small-worlds whenever $\beta<2$.\\

-The distribution of node degrees in such models is homogeneous, but it can be modified to yield any degree distribution---in particular, power-law distributions ubiquitous in real-world networks.
+The distribution of node degrees in such models is homogeneous, but it can be modified to yield \emph{any} degree distribution.
 This modification sets the edge energy given in Eq.~\eqref{eq:energy_rgg} to

 and hence the connection probability in Eq.~\eqref{eq:conn_prob_FD} to